kkauder/eic.github.io/_posts/2020-07-31-software-news.md

 ---

 ## Software Update {#update}
-In the July Software News, updates on the EicToyModel and Fun4All are included.
+In the July Software News, updates on eic-smear, EicToyModel, ESCalate, and Fun4All are included.

 ### Eic-smear {#eicsmear}
 The [master branch](https://github.com/eic/eic-smear)